jmfrancklab/pyspecdata/README.rst

 (If you don't install these packages with your system `pip` will try to install them, and there is a good chance it will fail -- it's known not to work great with several of these).

+*mayavi*: Mayavi can be used (and gives very nice graphics), but can be difficult to install.
+This package doesn't depend on mayavi.
+Rather, you import it and pass it to the figure list that you initialize:
+``figlist_var(mlab = mayavi.mlab)``

 Version Notes
 =============